fieldsend/hypervolume/README.md

 Which would use the basic MC sampling approach to hypervolume estimation, using 5000 samples per iteration of the (1+1)--ES optimiser for 100000 generations on the 3-objective problem varient.
-The seed used is 0 for evolutionary optimiser, and outputs are written to a file.
+The seed used is 0 for the evolutionary optimiser, and outputs are written to a file.

 ```